hackclub/dungeon-of-the-slack/README.md

 ## Dungeon of the Slack

-...is a rogue-like dungeon crawler built into the Hack Club Slack.
+...is a rogue-like dungeon arcade game built into the Hack Club Slack.

-a small arcade game with roguelike elements, playable over slack will serve as a more approachable way for new hack club members to engage.
+members of the slack can join #slacking-in-the-dungeon to try it themselves.

+You can start a game in that channel by running `/rogue-start`

 ## contribution